wp-plugins/mmm-file-list/readme.txt

 **Parameters:**

 * **folder**: Relative to the base uploads directory of your wordpress install (e.g. siteurl.com/wp-content/uploads/mm/yy/ or siteurl.com/wp-content/ or siteurl.com/media).
 You can check your media settings from your WordPress dashboard in Settings -> Media.
-If you organize your uploads into a month / year base folder you should either prepend the field with /../../ or disable that setting.
+If you organize your uploads into a month / year base folder you should either prepend the field with "/../../" or disable that setting.
 * **format**: Tabular (format="table") or Unordered list (format="li") or comma-delimited (format="comma")
 * **types**: Only list given file types (e.g. types="pdf,doc,txt")
 * **class**: Only used for the "li" and "table" formats, applies a given class to the unordered list (e.g. class="mmm-list")

 **Output:**

-For all html (li) formats you can expect to see the following output wrapped in styleable containers:
+For all html formats you can expect to see the following output wrapped in styleable containers:

 * Filename (linked to the File Url)
 * File Size

-At this point "comma" is the only available text output and it only outputs the url.
+At this point "comma" is the only available text output and it only outputs the url to the file in a comma delimited list (no links - just text).

 **Usage Examples:**

-Let's say you're using the default WordPress Media settings so we can expect your uploads folder to be in /wp-content/uploads with this in mind the shortcode "folder" attribute will look in a directory relative to this.
-So if we used the following:
+Let's say you're using the default WordPress Media settings so we can expect your uploads folder to be in /wp-content/uploads/mm/yy/ with this in mind the shortcode "folder" attribute will look in a directory relative to this.

+Let's say we want to list "png" files in the folder "/wp-content/uploads/cats/" we would use the following shortcode:

+[MMFileList folder="/../../cats/" format="table" types="png" /]

+If you have you disabled the setting to store uploads in the /mm/yy/ folder structure and wanted to display that same file you would use this shortcode:

 [MMFileList folder="/cats/" format="table" types="png" /]